maestrooo/metaobject-repository/docs/5-metafield-definitions.md

-### This section has not been updated yet to reflect latest changes

 # Managing Definitions

 This section explains how to create, retrieve, and update Shopify metafield definitions.
 The process is similar to metaobject definitions, with a few important differences.